 You’re ready to widen your customer base and know that getting your business online is paramount to reaching more customers.
 But what exactly should be on your website?
-Most business owners already have a company profile with the information about your company and what you have to offer.
+Most business owners already have a company profile with information about their company and what they offer.
 This is a great start, but perhaps you want to know how to add more substance to your content.
 You might even have no written content at all, and no idea where to start.
 This article will help you understand what information you need to compile in order to have an informative and captivating website.

 Why the content needs to come from you

 As web designers, we specialise in creating the website, not the content.
 We can adjust, edit and lay out the content to provide the best user experience and design.
 However, we cannot create the content for you, as we have no idea what your company’s background, services, or products are.
 Each industry is different, and your website’s quality will be affected by having the correct and relevant information displayed on it.
 While you can hire a professional copywriter, this might not work for everyone’s budget.
 By using the tips in this article, the task won’t seem that daunting anymore.

 What information needs to be on your website?

 Most small business’ websites are comprised of 4 pages, eg: Home, About, Services/Products and Contact.
 This is the basic blueprint for most websites and covers the basic information your potential customers are looking for.

 Your Home page welcomes the viewer, with a general summary of your company and what you have to offer.
 This ensures the viewer that they have found the correct company they have been searching for.
 It also helps the viewer easily navigate your site.

 Your About page may list company history, your mission, and vision, team members, company values or any information regarding your company.
 This is where you show what makes your company unique, what sets you apart from competitors, and why customers should buy from you.
 While start-up businesses and smaller companies don’t need to elaborate as much, this page adds legitimacy and credibility to your business and company image.